 Each September the park hosts a four-day event called "Road Lottery."
 During these four days, winners of a lottery drawing are given a chance to purchase a single, day-long permit, allowing them to drive as much of the Denali Park Road as weather allows.
-In years with early snow, the Park Road might open no farther than Savage River (mile 15); in milder years, lottery winners are able to enjoy a trip out to Wonder Lake (mile 85).
+In years with early snow, the Park Road might open no farther than Savage River (Mile 15); in milder years, lottery winners are able to enjoy a trip out to the end of the park road (Mile 92).

 An extra (fifth) day of lottery, called Military Appreciation Day, is open only to active duty military service-members and their families.
 The military is in charge of distributing road travel permits for Military Appreciation Day.

 The drawing of winners occurs in mid-summer.
 As winners are drawn, they are assigned one of the four possible dates for driving the park road—those dates vary each year, but they are always the second weekend after Labor Day.